 - ... bioenergy in all horror stories of Tank-or-plate debate one of the great hopes of many developing countries is finally theirs revolutionize agricultural production and improve their nutritional situation.
 For many developing countries, the import and supply of expensive fossil fuels cannot be financed.

-- ... that 95 percent of the harvested palm oil is used for the production of food, cosmetics and candles.
-Even if that's the part rainforest deforestation taking place does not make better, just under 5 percent of palm oil is used for the production of biodiesel.
+- ... that 95 percent of the palm oil harvested is used for the production of food, cosmetics and candles.
+Even if that's partially rainforest deforestation taking place does not make better, just under 5 percent of palm oil is used for the production of biodiesel.

 - ... the bioenergy industry is leading when it comes to the sustainability certification of agricultural raw materials and products.
-The biofuels industry is a pioneer here and is setting new standards for building sustainable agriculture.
-The critics can be proud of this development, because the sustainability systems for biofuels built up under pressure are a real contribution to environmental and species protection within the entire agricultural production.
+The biofuel industry is a pioneer here and is setting new standards for the development of sustainable agriculture.
+The critics can be proud of this development, because the sustainability systems for biofuels built up under their pressure are a real contribution to the protection of the environment and species within the entire agricultural production.